Why is My VPN so Slow? | Here’s Why and How to Fix It

 Antivirus or firewall issues

-Another reason for your slow vpn net speed could be your Windows firewall.
+Another reason for your slow VPN net speed could be your Windows firewall.
 Both your device and Antivirus have their firewall.
 These could be affecting the connection or even slowing down the overall performance.

 Problems with the VPN plan